Handling CCPA Deletion vs Opt-Out Requests in DSR Pipelines

 }

-matches = [rule for rule in JURISDICTION_MATRIX.values() if rule.condition(payload)]
+matches = [r for r in JURISDICTION_MATRIX.values() if r.condition(payload)]

 if not matches: